JuliaParallel/HDFS.jl/README.md

     - aggregates the mapped record into a storage area.
 - reduce\_fn:
     - reduces multiple collected records to output the final result.
-    - reduce\_fn is optional, if omitted, the collected results are left in distributed memory across the nodes and can be referred to by a subsequent run.
+    - reduce\_fn is not required for a pure map operation.
+The collected results are then left in distributed memory across the nodes and can be referred to by a subsequent run.